HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 ### 3. Deploy SD-Filebeat

-The [sdv3-filebeat.yaml](sdv3-filebeat.yaml) file contains the following containers:
+The [sd-filebeat.yaml](sd-filebeat.yaml) file contains the following containers:

 - `sd-sp`             : HPE SD  - [sd-sp](/docker/images/sd-sp)
 - `sd-ui`             : HPE SD UI  - [sd-ui](/docker/images/sd-ui)
 - `filebeat`         : Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to logstash - [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html)

 Filebeat data folder stores a registry of read status for all log files, so it doesn't send everything again to logstash on a pod restart.
-This folder must be a persistent storage therefore created outside the container, on the Kubernetes nodes.
+This folder must be created in a persistent storage therefore created outside the container, on the Kubernetes nodes.
 By the default the folder is

      /var/lib/filebeat-data

-The path can be found under "volumes" in sdv3-filebeat.yaml
+Be sure the folder has write permissions for the container to write on it.
+The path can be found under "volumes" in sd-filebeat.yaml

 In order to deploy the Service Director + Filebeat pod, run:

-    kubectl create -f sdv3-filebeat.yaml
+    kubectl create -f sd-filebeat.yaml

 ```
      configmap/filebeat-config created